yousabmenissy/cur/README.md

 lines that start with '#' or '//' are treated as single line comments.

 - they follow the indentaion of the previous line
-- if '//' is used, cur will replace with '#' followed by a space.
+- if '//' is used, cur will replace it with '#' followed by a space.
 - blank lines at the start of the comment are ignored.
-- comments that come after other expressions are not formated
+- comments that come after other expressions in the line are not formated

 ### Multi line comments

 lines that start with /* are treated as multi-line comment untill */ or end of the file is reached.

-- blank lines at the start and end of the comment are ignored.
+- blank lines at the start and end of the comment are ignored, other blanks are uneffected.
 - everything inside the comment is always at indentation level 1.
-- blank characters in the middle of the comment are not formatted.
 - the /* and */ are set on their own lines with no indentaion.

 ### Instructions